DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 - This can lead to problems where the player can possibly miss understanding a certain mechanic if they take one path vs another.
 - The player can also get lost if there is no obvious indication of progression.

+### Linear Parts of a Nonlinear Level

+We don't want our levels to completely be nonlinear because that would pretty much make it an open-world game, and we don't want that.

 # Levels as Teachers

 Through the game's level design, the player learns about the game's mechanics.